 - The Woman in Cabin 10 by Ruth Ware.
 Another thriller (can you see what genre I gravitate towards?), this book takes you on board the Aurora Borealis alongside travel writer, Lo Blacklock.
 She sees a mysterious woman, then when she hears someone being thrown overboard, no one seems to believe her.
 Everything goes downhill from there (and really, from the very first chapter when Lo’s flat is broken into) and I really can’t tell you any more without spilling too much.
 Just know I was literally yelling at certain characters at one point because I shared in Lo’s frustration.
 A must-read.

 - The Night Sister by Jennifer McMahon.
 It was on sale at Barnes and Noble for like, seven bucks, so how could I not?
 It ended up being surprisingly awesome.
 This one is more of a monsters and creatures thriller, and much less psychological.
 It follows a cursed family who runs the Tower Motel located in London, Vermont, and two sisters as they search for the answers to strange things that have happened.
-It has some major Alfred Hitchcock Psycho The plot jumps back and forth between two generations and three different points in time, and is just incredibly captivating.
+It has some major Alfred Hitchcock Psycho details in it.
+The plot jumps back and forth between two generations and three different points in time, and is just incredibly captivating.
 I’ll be honest, I wasn’t a HUGE fan of the ending, but that wouldn’t stop me from reading it again!

 If you read one of these and love it, let me know!
 And, feel free to drop any other suggestions in the comments, I’d love to read some new stuff.